mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/uninstall/index.md

 ---
+layout: layout.pug
-post_title: Uninstalling Services
+title: Uninstalling Services
-nav_title: Uninstalling
+navigationTitle: Uninstalling
-menu_order: 007
+menuWeight: 007
 ---

 Services can be uninstalled from the CLI.
 If a Universe service has any reserved resources, you also need to run the framework cleaner script.
 The [framework cleaner script](#framework-cleaner) removes the service instance from ZooKeeper, along with any data associated with it.